Sagramore: Medieval and Renaissance literature

-The earliest appearances of Sagramore, as Sagremor le Desreé (the Impetous), can be found in the 12th century stories by Chrétien de Troyes, where he is one of King Arthur's great warriors and a companion of Erec.
-Saigremor the ImpetuousIn the later Prose Tristan, Sagramore is portrayed as a great friend to the protagonist Tristan, and even the one who alerts the rest of the Round Table to his death.
-In the Post-Vulgate Cycle, the young Sagramore becomes the foster-brother of the child Mordred whose real identity is unknown at the time.
+The earliest appearances of Sagramore, as Sagremor le Desreé (the Impetous), can be found in the 12th century stories by Chrétien de Troyes, where he is one of King Arthur's greatest knights and a companion of Erec.
+In the later Prose Tristan, Sagramore is portrayed as a close friend to the protagonist Tristan and the one who alerts the rest of the Round Table to his death.
+In the Post-Vulgate Cycle, the young Sagramore becomes the foster-brother of the child Mordred whose real identity is unknown at the time; he also appears as a brother of Mordred named Segures in Renaud de Beaujeu's version of the story of Le Bel Inconnu.
 In Le Morte d'Arthur, the prowess of Sagramore le Desirous (Sagramoure le Desyrous) varies from situation to situation; he usually serves to lose jousts to better knights, but at times he is a valiant fighter.

 Sagramore is also the subject of a fragmentary German romance, Segremors, the surviving portions of which describe his journey to an island ruled by a fay and his undesired combat with his friend Gawain.
 In Jorge Ferreira de Vasconcelos' 16th-century Portuguese romance Triunfos de Sagramor (Triumphs of Sagramore) or Memorial das Proezas da Segunda Távola Redonda (Memorial of the Deeds of the Second Round Table), Sagramore and legendary British king Constantine III are fused into a single person, Sagramor Constantino, portrayed as the heir to Arthur who forms a new Round Table to fight the Saxons and keep the glory of Arthurian Britain.
+It tells of the eponymous new generation of knights led by King Sagramor, Arthur's immediate successor as the ruler of "England and France".
+He marries Arthur's daughter, Seleucia.